wuxb45/remixdb/README.md

 For example, on a machine with two 10-core processors, cores 0,2,4,...,16,18 belong to numa node 0, and the rest cores belong to numa node 1.
 The default behavior is to use the cores from 16 to 19, which is a suboptimal setup.
-To avoid the performance penalty, one should set environment variable `XDB_CPU_LIST=core1,core2,...` to specify the cores used by the background threads.
+To avoid the performance penalty, one should use `numactl` to specify the cpu affinity.
-There can be up to four compaction threads.
-The default number is four.
-A preferred setup for the machine mentioned above would be like this:

 ```
-$ export XDB_CPU_LIST=12,14,16,18
-$ numactl -C 0,2,4,6 ./xdbdemo.out
+$ numactl -C 0,2,4,6,8 ./xdbdemo.out    # compaction threads on 2,4,6,8

+$ numactl -C 0,2,4,6,8,10,12,14 ./xdbtest.out 256 18 18 100    # user threads on 0,2,4,6; compaction threads on 8,10,12,14
 ```

+The worker threads affinity can also be explicitly specified using `xdb_open`.

 ## Maximum number of open files
 The current implementation keeps every table file open at run time.